Shannon meets Myerson: Information Extraction from a Strategic Sender

-In the cooperative setting, in the noiseless case, this would trivially lead to recovery of all the source sequences.
-However, we show that the same does not hold in our setting since the receiver chooses to selectively decode only a portion of the outputs in its optimal strategy.
-Thus, our results also quantify the \textit{optimal} amount of \textit{channel resources} that are required for the receiver to extract information from the sender.
-In a sense, this marks a shift from the traditional concept of the \textit{capacity} of a channel to that of \textit{capacity utilization}, as something more relevant for the non-cooperative setting.
-We believe these are glimpses into the fascinating world of results that lie in this non-cooperative communication theoretic regime and we hope to explore these in future work.
+In the cooperative setting (in the noiseless case) this would trivially lead to recovery of all the source sequences.
+However, the same does not hold in our setting since the receiver chooses to selectively decode only a portion of the outputs in its optimal strategy.
+Thus, our results also quantify the \textit{optimal} amount of channel resources that are required for the receiver to extract information from the sender.
+In a sense, this marks a shift from the communication-theoretic concept of the \textit{capacity} of a channel to that of \textit{capacity utilization}, as something more relevant for the non-cooperative setting.